-- To introduce various advanced data models that are non-relational, and extensions to relational model. - To introduce implementation details of Query processing Module in RDBMS. - To introduce implementation aspects of DBMS on parallel and distributed computing systems. - To introduce the concepts of performance tuning and benchmarking. - To introduce the concepts of data storage and management in mobile and cloud computing platforms.
+- To introduce various advanced data models that are non-relational and extensions to relational model. - To implement Query processing Module in RDBMS. - To learn aspects of DBMS on parallel and distributed computing systems. - To know the concepts of performance tuning and benchmarking.

-- 1. Explain the need for complex types in databases and their implementation using objectoriented databases and persistent programming languages. - 2.
+- 1. Explain the need for complex types in databases and their implementation using object-oriented databases and persistent programming languages. - 2.
 Able to Model a relational / semi-structured database using XML Schema. - 3.
 Able to do back-of-envelope estimates of I/O operations for different algorithms in query evaluation engine. - 4.
 Describe different concurrency and commit protocols in distributed databases. - 5.
 Demonstrate an understanding of concepts involved in special purpose databases such as Temporal, Spatial, Mobile and Multi-media databases.